 And this is where attribution comes into the story.
 Attribution is the method you use to assign different weights and credits to each touch point along a visitor’s journey.

 For example, do you assign the same value for each touch point if someone first came to your site from a Google Search Ad, then visited your blog, then got retargeted with a Facebook Ad and converted?
 Or do you only assign a value to the Facebook Ad since it was the last touch point that resulted in the conversion?
-We’ll cover much more how to measure attribution in Part 3!
+We'll cover much more on how to measure attribution in Part 3!